3DFace/phpunit-customization/README.md

 Also I prefer strict scalar comparison.

-To use is add the following to `phpunit.xml`
+To use it add the following to `phpunit.xml`

 ```
   <extensions>